On this page

 to replace conda: mamba.
 Mamba is a drop-in

 replacement for all conda commands.
 If you feel like it, install mamba in your conda

 mamba in the instructions below.

 Note March 2022: soon, conda will use mamba per default.
 See this post for more info.

 oggm conda channels:

-conda install -c oggm -c conda-forge oggm-deps
+mamba install -c oggm -c conda-forge oggm-deps

 oggm-deps package is a “meta package”.
 It does not contain any code but